lawrencejones/parse-cate/README.md

 Originally designed with the purpose of supplying other apps with CATe content, this package contains both a local and a server based solution for scraping CATe info.
+To install, run ` python setup.py install ` from the local_src folder.
+This will install the relevant bs4 package that the parser requires.

 ## Just Collecting Info
 To just pick up the information about exercises, modules, what-not and